 NYU is committed to providing you with the excellent education you expect.
-This year, to achieve more physical distancing in classroom settings (6 ft (2m) between students; 10 ft (3m) between students and faculty) and less density, we are reducing the number of people permitted in classrooms.
+This year, to achieve more physical distancing in classroom settings (6 ft (2 m) between students; 10 ft (3 m) between the wall and first chair; this allows a ~3 ft (~1 m) teaching zone and then 6 ft (2 m) between faculty and student) and less density, we are reducing the number of people permitted in classrooms.
 Look for signage indicating current maximums.

 Classes will take three forms (or modalities) this year: in-person, online, and blended (a mix of the two).
 Albert, the course registration system, will have fully updated course descriptions on July 13.
 You can work with your academic advisor to get the mix of courses you want and to reconcile any scheduling conflicts caused by reconfiguring courses.

 To align with our safety plans, classes will take three forms (or “modalities”) in 2020-2021 (and they will be designated as follows in NYU’s course registration system, Albert):